Diabetes

 My CGM says I’m low but I feel fine.

-Confirm with a finger-stick; treat if confirmed or if trend arrows show a fast drop.
+Confirm with a finger-stick; treat if confirmed or if dropping quickly.

 Why do I get lows overnight?

-Common reasons: too much basal, evening exercise, or alcohol.
-Adjust plan and consider higher overnight alerts.
+Often due to too much basal insulin, evening exercise, or alcohol.
+Adjust your plan and consider higher overnight CGM alerts.

 Further Reading